w3f/polkadot-wiki/docs/learn-transaction-fees.md

 The length fee is the product of a constant per-byte fee and the size of the transaction in bytes.

-Weights are a fixed number designed to manage the time is takes to validate a block.
+Weights are a fixed number designed to manage the time it takes to validate a block.
 Each transaction has a base weight that accounts for the overhead of inclusion (e.g. signature verification) as well as a dispatch weight that accounts for the time to execute the transaction.
 The total weight is multiplied by a per-weight fee to calculate the transaction's weight fee.